codr7/cl-scrl/README.md

 ```

 ## performance
-The VM currently runs around 10x slower than Python.
+The VM currently runs around 9x as slow as Python.
 `bench` returns the number of milliseconds it takes to run it's body `N` times.

 ### recursive fibonacci